Wondermondo 🢖 World 🢖 Wonders of North America 🢖 Wonders of the Caribbean 🢖 Wonders of Trinidad and Tobago

 Natural asphalt lake, the largest in the world.
-In some areas one can sink in the asphalt if he stands in one place long enough.
-Water on the surface of asphalt may become sulphurous.
-Contains unique ecosystem of microorganisms.
+In some areas, one can sink into the asphalt if he stands in one place long enough.
+Water on the surface of asphalt may become sulfurous.
+Contains a unique ecosystem of microorganisms.

 Active, spectacular mud volcano that permanently emits warm mud.
 Occasionally there are violent eruptions.

 Palo Seco mud volcano (Anglais Point)

 Mud volcano near the sea.
 The mud flows towards the sea, forming a spectacular stream of mud through the primeval forest.

 Show cave with beautiful speleothems including flowstones and curtains.
 Contains a deep blue lake.